top of page

 Sarah Jones-Morris | Director

-Sarah is the Director of Landsmith Associates and an award-winning landscape architect and urbanist with over 20 years of experience in a diverse range of UK projects.
-Her expertise lies in incorporating health and nature in landscape and urban design projects of various scales, ranging from strategic landscape planning to the design of particular landscape and public realm spaces in cities and towns.
+Sarah is the Director of Landsmith Associates and an award-winning landscape architect and urbanist with over 20 years of experience in diverse UK projects.
+Her expertise lies in incorporating health and nature in various landscape and urban design projects, ranging from strategic landscape planning to designing particular landscape and public realm spaces in cities and towns.
 Sarah played a crucial role in the award-winning Home of 2030 competition in 2020 and has been involved in retrofit street design master planning, urban regeneration mixed-use schemes, residential schemes, transport infrastructure, and public realm strategies.

-She is a Fellow of the Landscape Institute, a Design Council Expert, a Building with Nature Associate Assessor, and a contributor to the Architecture Centre program.
+She is a Fellow of the Landscape Institute and Institute of Place Management, a Design Council Expert, a Building with Nature Auditor and Assessor, and a contributor to the Architecture Centre program.
 Sarah is also a co-founder of the Association of Collaborative Design, which aims to facilitate and improve community engagement knowledge and skills in the built and natural environment sector.

 Sarah's recent works include the community design code for the We Can Make project with Knowle West Media Centre, Avalon Marshes Visitor Centre, Green Infrastructure Strategy for the University of Bristol, Redcliffe and Temple BID, and Totnes and Frog Marsh Public Art Project, Bristol.
 In addition, Sarah has judged awards such as the Pineapple Award and Riverside Sunderland Student Design Award and serves as a chair of the Landscape Institute Award.
 She is a public speaker and has participated in workshops and publications, including being selected as one of the Design Council’s Leading Women in Design.
 She founded Bristol Soundwalks in 2018 and is the UK Ambassador to the citizen science project, Hush City, on seeking tranquillity.
 In 2021, Sarah became a Design Council Expert.